parcio/blog/content/posts/2022/05/Plotting-with-ggplot/index.md

 library(ggplot2)
 ```

+#### Running Scripts ####

+TODO: check for correctness
+In difference python you can not run an R-script with `R script.R`, you will use `Rscript script.R` for that.
+The on reason beside freedom of design are sessions, which are not automatically loaded when using `Rscript` instead of `R`, which is for a scripted execution most time the expected behaviors, to be reproducible.

 #### Sessions ####

 The `R`-REPL uses Sessions.
 Which means if you want to exit `R` with CTRL-D or `q()` you get asked if you want to save the workspace.
 If you answer with yes, a `.Rhistory` and `.RData` file will be created in your current Directory.
 If you then start `R` again in this directory all your variables assigned, options set and commands executed will be amiable and you can continue were you stop.
 To store you workspace data use explicit `save.image()` or with optional `save.image(file="evreything.RData")`, you can also store and load specific R objects you can use the functions `save(obj1, obj2,file="objects.RData")` and `load("objects.RData")` to maybe share your data or create a backup.
 If you find the prompt at the end annoying you can start `R` with `R --no-save` or `R --save` to automatically answer this prompt, and to not have to type this every time you can use the alias system of your shell.